xyamzw/docs/docs/config/configuration.md

 ### **temp_dir**

 The directory to keep temporary files.
-By default AList uses `data/temp`.
+By default OpenList uses `data/temp`.

 ::: danger
 temp_dir is a temporary folder exclusive to alist.
-In order to prevent AList from generating garbage files when being interrupted, the directory will be cleared every time AList starts, so do not store anything in this directory or map this directory & subdirectories to directories in use when using Docker.
+In order to prevent OpenList from generating garbage files when being interrupted, the directory will be cleared every time OpenList starts, so do not store anything in this directory or map this directory & subdirectories to directories in use when using Docker.
 :::

 <br/>